slatinsky/DiscordChatExporter-incrementalBackup/README.md

 ## Warnings
 ### → NEVER SHARE YOUR TOKEN ←
 A token gives full access to an account.
 To reset a user token, change your account password.

+## License
+GNU GENERAL PUBLIC LICENSE

+## Contributing
+Feel free to open issues and pull requests.

+The best way to support this project is to star it here on GitHub.